US

 As illustrated, employing the paltes 4 and 6 alone, and moving the

-m transversely to the
+stock m transversely to

-length AB, it is evident that the voltage
+the length AB, it is evident that the voltage stress varies from A

-stress varies from A to B, being at all times a maximum at A and zero
+to B, being at all times a maximum at A and zero at B, and

-belt from A to B are subjected to different voltage gradients and this
+from A to B are subjected to different voltage gradients and this

 fact must be taken into account.
 If voltages between the limits are

-satisfactory, the position of the material on the belt may be specified
+satisfactory, the position of the material on the belt may be

-for this exigency.
+specified for this exigency.

 If uniform treatment is desired, the material may be moved in the

-direction AB or BA, so that all of it passes through the same section
+direction AB or BA, so that all of it passes through the same

-across the line AB.
+section across the line AB.

-Treatment between certain voltage limits is often satisfactory and in
+Treatment between certain voltage limits is often satisfactory and

-the least stress, which would be the maximum available for any constant
+is subjected to the least stress, which would be the maximum

-condition, while the maximum voltage would be available between the
+available for any constant condition, while the maximum voltage

-ends of the plate pairs respectively.
+would be available between the ends of the plate pairs respectively.

 Instead of using the belt 2, the plates 4 and 6 may be juxtaposed in